moliver28/research-handbook/content/handbook/engineering/development/processes/infra-dev-escalation/process/index.md

 #### Eligibility

-All backend and fullstack engineers who have been with the company for at least 3 months and are part of Core Development or part of certains teams from Expansion Development:
+All backend and fullstack engineers within Core Development or Expansion Development who have been with the company for at least 3 months, with the exception of team members in:
-- All Fulfillment teams
+- The Fulfillment sub-department
-- All Govern teams with the exception of AI Model Validation
+- ModelOps: AI Model Validation
-- All Secure teams with the exception of Composition Analysis
+- Secure: Composition Analysis

 Exceptions: (i.e. exempted from on-call duty)